 All people deserve the right to be happy.
 All people deserve the opportunity to find happiness with others.
 Humans are social creatures, and we yearn to be with one another.
 Why should two men or two women be stopped from entering into a marriage that defines them as one?
 No valid reason exists.
-People should also not suffer the indiginities of public accommodation discrimination, bullying, conversion therapy, or youth homelessness.
-These blog posts offer the Pennsylvania Equality Project leadership team's opinions about marriage equality and related issues.
+People should also not suffer the indiginities of public accommodation discrimination, bullying, conversion therapy, hate crimes, or youth homelessness.
+These blog posts offer the Pennsylvania Equality Project leadership team's opinions about the LGBTQ+ community and related issues.

 When I was a child, I was usually one of the last, if not the last person picked for sports teams in school.
 I was not a fast runner, not all that athletic, and I certainly was not that coordinated.
 Watching me today on the dance floor is a sight to behold as I have as much rhythm now as I did when I was a child.
 All I wanted was to be included in activities and accepted by my peers.
 The need to be included in activities and in life with our peers is one of our basic human needs.
 Most humans require kinship with our fellow humans.
 We want to be picked for the team.
 In school, the team captains were fellow students who determined the players on each team.
 In the LGBTQ community, our team is divided in part for two reasons.